florianb/figma-semantic-versioning/README.md

 Purpose of this interface is to provide external access to the stored version number (and future properties to possibly come).

 Currently all relevant data is stored as "shared plugin data" to allow other plugins consuming the data.
-All following described fields are part of stable API of this plugin and shopuld be safe to rely on.
+All following described fields are part of stable API of this plugin and should be safe to rely on.

 ### sharedPluginData: version